Fitting a Graph to One-Dimensional Data: Introduction

-Although there are only $n-1$ variables in one dimension, quadratic programming still yields a high running time of $O(n^{3.67}L \cdot \log L \cdot \log n)$.
+Although there are only $n-1$ variables in one dimension, quadratic programming still yields a running time of $\tilde{O}(n^3)$.
 We present a dynamic programming algorithm that computes the optimal weights in $O(n^2)$ time in the one-dimensional case.
-The intermediate solution has an interesting structure such that the derivature of its quality measure depends on the derivative of a subproblem's quality measure as well as the inverse of this derivative function.
-This makes it unclear how to bound the size of an explicit representation of the intermediate solution.
-Instead, we develop an implicit representation that facilitates the dynamic programming algorithm.
+The intermediate solutions computed by the algorithm have an interesting structure where the derivative of the quality measure depends on the derivative of a subproblem's quality measure as well as the inverse of this derivative function.
+We have experimental evidence that explicitly representing the intermediate solutions may require exponential time and space, and so we develop an implicit representation that facilitates the dynamic programming algorithm.

-We implemented our algorithm, with both the explicit and the implicit representation of intermediate solutions.
-Both versions run substantially faster than the quadratic solver in \textsc{cvxopt}.
-For instance, for 3200~points, \textsc{cvxopt} needs over 20~minutes to solve the quadratic program, while our algorithm takes less than half a second to compute the optimal weights.